MrYsLab/s3-extend/docs/pico_blocks.md

 Boolean blocks test for a specific condition and return either True or False.

 ### Is Button Pressed
-When the button is pressed, this blocks returns True.
+When the button is pressed, this block returns True.
 If the button is not pressed, it returns FALSE.

 ### Is SENSOR Less Or Greater Than A Value